 The PRS REIT (PRS) raised an impressive £250 million (and was twice oversubscribed) to acquire brand new homes for the private rental sector.
 Residential property has historically been a strong performing asset class and the shares projected a dividend yield of 6% gross, so I can see why many found this real estate investment trust offer attractive.

-However, historic returns have been driven mainly by capital growth and the third paragraph of the Investment Highlights section of the prospectus (on page 54) commendably made it clear that this trend is most unlikely to continue.
+However, historic returns have been driven mainly by capital growth and the third paragraph of the Investment Highlights section of the

-The average house in the UK now costs almost eight times average earnings (double the level of 25 years ago) and the UK has the worst affordability for housing in the 36 countries in the OECD (Organisation for Economic Cooperation and Development).
+The average house in the UK now costs almost eight times average earnings (double the level of 25 years ago) and the UK has the worst affordability for housing in the 36 countries in the (Organisation for Economic Cooperation and Development).
 To expect this trend of capital appreciation to continue when mortgage rates can only move upwards requires tremendous confidence.

 However, even if prices just remain level then 6% income could be enough to justify investment.
 The first batch of properties are being bought on an expected gross yield of about 6%.
 However, the combination of some voids, maintenance costs and agent fees will reduce that to around 5%.
 Then there is a management fee on the trust of 1% (+ VAT which won’t be recoverable).
 Getting the yield to investors back up to 6% requires the magic of gearing at a low rate of interest but that increases the risks.